 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Catalogs operations¶
+Catalogs Operations

 This example demonstrates how to perform standard operations on a catalog.
 This example requires an internet connection to access ComCat.